 Perhaps the bigger question is whether the Galaxy Tab S3 will ever get the upgrade to Android N during its lifespan?
-The good news is that the Galaxy Tab S2 began receiving the Marshmallow update back in April this year.
+The good news is that the Galaxy Tab S2 began receiving the Marshmallow update back in April 2016.
 So while you might be waiting a while for Android N on the Galaxy Tab S3, we’d be very surprised if it never arrived.

 Samsung Galaxy Tab S3 Price – How much will it cost?

 Normally, this is where we’d say that pricing is really hard to predict for unreleased devices, and that it takes a lot of educated guesswork.
 But it’s a little easier with the Samsung Galaxy Tab S3.
 That’s because historic Galaxy Tab S devices have maintained consistent pricing since their inception.
 Thanks, Samsung:

 - Samsung Galaxy Tab S2 8.0 price – £319